IrohXu/IrohXu/README.md

 ### 📫 Research Update

-Seeking for faculty position in the USA.
+Plan for seeking faculty position in the USA.

 SocialGesture is accepted by CVPR 2025.